eweise/reg-login-example/README.md

-# Example registration and login pages created using Elm and Scala
+# Example registration and login pages

+Created using Elm and Scala (WIP)